mist64/cbmbus_doc/3 Commodore DOS.md

 | 15      | commands/status   |
 | 16-31   | illegal           |

-Channels 0 to 14 need to be associated with a name.
-0 and 1 only support special kinds of names and will be discussed later.
-Channel 15 is used to send either global commands, or commands that deal with named channels, and to read the result code or general status of the unit.
+Channels 0 to 14 need to be associated with a name and are used for the transfer of actual data like file contents and block contents.
+(0 and 1 are special-cased and will be discussed later.)
+Channel 15 is a "meta" channel that is is used to send out of band communication regarding the data channels, or global commands, as well as to read the result of a command or the general status of the unit.

 While the underlying layers of the bus specifies channel numbers (secondary addressed) from 0 to 31, Commodore DOS does not support numbers 16-31.

-* data channels
-	* 0-14
-	* always named
-	* used for
-		* files
-		* directory listing
-		* direct I/O channel

-* command channel
-	* 15
-	* not named
-	* "meta"/"out of band communication"
-	* send: command
-		* some commands include a data channel number for context
-	* read: status
-		* some commands return data on this channel

 #### Command Channel